ClinicalTrials.Veeva

 Patients will have their first meeting scheduled with the health coach (up to 60-minutes in length, remotely).
 Patients will then meet with the health coach up to 5 more times (remotely) for up to 30-minutes per session over the course of the 12 weeks in the study.
 Health coaches will schedule meetings with the patients and communicate via Mychart.
 All sessions will be telehealth, conducted and recorded over Zoom.
 Patients will participate in the study for up to 12 weeks.
 Patients will receive support from the study team during the study period to troubleshoot any device related issue.

-Patient and Provider interview protocol: Patients and providers will provide verbal consent and be interviewed by the study research coordinator to assess workflow acceptability, perceptions, areas for workflow modification, preferences for initial training, preferences for frequency of review of remote monitoring data, and health coach interactions.
-The study team will interview at least 10 patients at the completion of their 12 weeks to understand their perceptions on the program and supports needed, such as activity goals, feedback etc. Interviews will be 30-minutes in length, audio recorded only.
+In Aim 2, patients and providers will provide verbal consent and be interviewed by the study research coordinator to assess workflow acceptability, perceptions, areas for workflow modification, preferences for initial training, preferences for frequency of review of remote monitoring data, and health coach interactions.
+The study team will interview patients during and at the completion of their 12 weeks to understand their perceptions on the program and supports needed, such as activity goals, feedback etc. Interviews will be 30-minutes in length, audio recorded only.

 Enrollment